cvlabchosun/denoising_ensemble/README.md

-# Title: Denoising single images by feature ensemble revisited
+# Paper: Denoising single images by feature ensemble revisited
 # Architecture:
 We have provided our architecture called Network.py.
 # Experimental results: